gkjohnson/collada-exporter-js/README.md

 - Only `phong` (default), `lambert`, and `constant` material tags are supported.
 - Only diffuse texture maps are support for export.
 - Only diffuse texture maps cannot be exported with a tint color (per the spec).
+- MeshLab seems to have problems importing textures or mapping the materials ([issue](https://github.com/gkjohnson/collada-exporter-js/issues/3)).